matthile/SitecoreExtension-PageProperties/Readme.md

 			}
 		}
 	}
-This example makes a checkbox, and validates that the field is represented int the template of the current item.
+This example makes a checkbox, and with Fieldname set it will validate if the current Item has the field present in the template.

 ### Fields in FieldNotVisibleInWebEdit
 #### Fieldname